ChrisWhealy/Erlang/Erlang MOOC 2017/README.md

-#Erlang MOOC 2107
+#Erlang MOOC 2017
 ##Run by Prof Simon Thompson from the University of Kent

-This repo contains my solutions to the coding assignments set in this 3 week MOOC
+This repo contains my solutions to the coding assignments set in the Feb/Mar MOOC